Lincalibur/ClientMeetMatic/README.md

 ## Setup Instructions

 ### Step 1: Download and Extract the Project
-1. Download the project from the [GitHub repository](https://github.com/yourusername/ClientDistanceScheduler) (replace with your actual GitHub repository link).
+1. Download the project from the [GitHub repository](https://github.com/Lincalibur/ClientMeetMatic).
 2. Extract the downloaded ZIP file to a desired location on your computer.

 ### Step 2: Prepare the Excel File